Best Practice

 Setters / Getters (aka Mutators / Accessors)

-- Each setter and getter must correspond to one-and-only-one attribute.
+- Each setter and getter must correspond to one and only one attribute.

-- A getter and setter should not print.
+- Getters and setters should not print.

 The attribute being returned should never be modified, just return it.